Our Team

 I joined the Environmental First Year program as its director in 2023.
 NC State is an incredible place to be a student if you are interested in issues of the environment and sustainability.
 I am thrilled to have the opportunity to work with our first-year students and build stronger pathways to connect them to the amazing network of environment- and sustainability-oriented opportunities across NC State University.

-Assistant Director of the Environmental First Year Program
+Associate Director of the Environmental First Year Program

 Instructor of ENV 100: Student Success in the Environmental First Year

-Office Location: Jordan Hall 3136A
+Office Location: Biltmore Hall 3005

 jfresnic@ncsu.edu